Gaza War (2008–2009): Attack on Gaza City

 On 7 January, Israel carried out 40 airstrikes overnight.
 Dozens of other targets were attacked by aircraft and artillery during the day, and the Gaza-Egypt border was bombed after Israeli aircraft dropped leaflets onto Rafah, urging the residents to leave.
 A total of 20 Palestinians were killed.
 A total of 20 rockets were fired into Southern Israel.
 Israel temporarily halted its attacks for three hours to provide a "humanitarian respite".
-On 8 January, an exchange of fire took place in Gaza City.
-Hamas suffered heavy losses, but an Israeli officer of the Golani Brigade was also killed.
-In Northern Gaza, snipers opened fire on Israeli forces conducting an operation, killing an Israeli soldier.
-Another Israeli soldier was lightly wounded.
-The IDF soldiers identified the origin of the fire and returned fire, directly hitting the snipers.
-In another incident, several mortar shells were fired at Givati Brigade soldiers, who responded with mortar fire and were aided by IAF airstrikes.
 In Central Gaza, a force of IDF soldiers entered a building near the Kissfum crossing.
 As the force entered, Hamas fighters fired an anti-tank rocket at them, killing one Israeli officer and wounding one soldier.
 Israeli aircraft also hit more than 40 Hamas targets in Gaza.
 Israeli troops shot and killed Hamas commander Amir Mansi and wounded two other Hamas fighters as they operated a mortar.
-The IAF attacked over 60 Hamas targets.
-A rocket fired from Gaza wounded seven IDF soldiers in Southern Israel.
-On 10 January, the Israeli military said that another 40 sites were targeted, and that 15 Hamas fighters were killed.

 On 11 January, the IDF started the third stage of the operation with an attack on the suburbs of Gaza City.
 Israeli forces pushed into the south of the city and reached a key junction to its north.
 During their advance, Hamas and Islamic Jihad fighters ambushed Israeli troops at several locations, and heavy fighting ensued, in which 40 Hamas and Islamic Jihad fighters were killed.
 Additionally, the IAF reported that Hamas operatives had tried to shoot down an IAF plane with anti-aircraft missiles for the first time since operations in Gaza began.
 Heavy machine gun fire against helicopters had also been unsuccessful.
 Two Hamas fighters were killed by an Israeli airstrike in the Southern Gaza Strip.
 A Palestinian woman was also killed by Israeli artillery fire.
 Israeli forces continued to push deeper into heavily populated areas around Gaza City.
 Fierce clashes were reported in the Southern suburb of Sheikh Ajleen.
-On 12 January, nearly 30 rockets and mortars were fired at Southern Israel, damaging a house in Ashkelon.